 Academic and Personal Development

-The Greek community requires their members to intentionally and successfully progress through his/her academic coursework.
+The Greek community requires their members to intentionally and successfully progress through their academic coursework.
 Each chapter supports the classroom experience by holding members accountable to specific academic standards, tutoring and mentoring members, and use of positive recognition programs as well.
 Because each chapter’s national organization requires that chapters submit academic reports for each member, Campus Life produces an analysis in the form of the Greek Scholarship Report every semester.
 Chapter grade point averages are incredibly high, with the all All-Greek GPA always rivaling and often exceeding the all student grade point average at Wash U.

 Though students have numerous academic commitments, a large part of college life is having fun with fellow students.
 Mixers, formal dances, date parties, and theme parties are just a few of the social events which Greeks plan for their members.
 Having the time to unwind responsibly can be as important as spending that extra hour studying for an exam.